-I’ve got a confession to make.
 I’m a mess at packing.
-Once I arrived my destination, my luggage quickly becomes chaotic piles of clothing.
+Once I arrive at my destination, my luggage quickly becomes chaotic piles of clothing.
 Not to mention finding specific items is almost impossible.

 That’s why I’m not exaggerating when I say this was one of my best travel purchases EVER.
 These little helpers makes any packing – and unpacking too – much more tidy and neat.
 A must for any modern traveler.

-It’s astonishing the amount of SD Cards, cables, plugs and adaptors we travel with nowadays.
-Usually one of the pockets in my backpack is exclusively dedicated to these “acessories of acessories”, but it soon can become a huge mess.
+Don’t you find it astonishing the amount of SD Cards, cables, plugs, adaptors and accessories we need to pack nowadays?
+Usually, one of the pockets in my backpack is exclusively dedicated to these “accessories of accessories”, but it soon can become a huge mess.

 On my article about backpacking in Asia, I have a whole section about the important features to look for in backpacks.

-Depending on where your destination is, this will be essential.
+Depending on where your destination is, this can be essential.
 A good adapter will provide you with all the possible outlets worldwide, ensuring you always stay charged abroad.
-If the budget allows, look for one with surge protection.
-Just in case.

-Since I’m always traveling with a lot of gadgets with me or traveling within a group, getting all the devices connected is a pain.
+Since I’m always traveling with a lot of gadgets or within a group, getting all the devices connected is a HUGE first world problem.
 A mobile router unlocked to all networks is a game changer: reliable, easy to use, and a potential huge money-saver.

 Even though we are planning to send men to colonize Mars, for some reason manufacturers still refuse to launch phones, cameras and other devices with batteries lasting for days.
 Result: everyone needs extra juice when on the road.

 Invest in a compact and potent device.
-Everything below 8,000mAh is worthless – remember they tend to lose capacity over time.
+Everything below 10,000mAh is pretty much not worth it – remember they tend to lose capacity over time.
 Here’s a list of power banks to get you started.

-Anyway here’s my favorite uses of a GoPro camera so far:
+Anyway here are my favorite uses of a GoPro camera so far: